calbergs/spotify-api/README.md

 ![spotify drawio](https://user-images.githubusercontent.com/60953643/210160621-c7213f9d-2b9f-42ad-b8b1-697403bf6497.svg)

+- main.py script is triggered every 30 minutes via Airflow to call the Spotify API and retrieve the most recently listened songs.
+The script will first make a connection to the Postgres database to check for the latest listened time.
+This will then be passed as a parameter when we call the Spotify API to only pull back data from after our last listened track time.
+The script will pull back recently listened songs as well as the corresponding genres
+- The responses are then saved as CSV files in 'YYYY-MM-DD.csv' format.
+This file we keep getting appended with the most recently played songs for the respective date.
+The folder structure is partitioned by year and month (YYYY/MM/YYYY-MM-DD.csv)
+- The incremental data is then copied into the Postgres Database into the respective tables, spotify_songs and spotify_genres.
+- dbt run task is then triggered to run transformations on top of our staging data to produce analytical and reporting tables/views.
+- dbt test will run after successful completion of dbt run to ensure all tests pass.
+- The tables/views are then fed into Metabase and the metrics are visualized through a dashboard.

 ## Dashboard
 <img width="1726" alt="Screenshot 2022-12-31 at 7 41 09 PM" src="https://user-images.githubusercontent.com/60953643/210158921-0024a44f-2273-40dd-b974-cede87ef5d69.png">
 <img width="1723" alt="Screenshot 2022-12-31 at 7 41 24 PM" src="https://user-images.githubusercontent.com/60953643/210158923-6050b65d-9955-448d-ac52-7556e0900c7d.png">